Study Guide

 Competition can be virtual and in-person, with each having different requirements and expectations.

-The Championship in Atlanta consists of a series of challenges.
+The Championship consists of a series of challenges.

 IMPORTANT: Please be aware that event times may overlap.
-Successful scheduling is part of the challenge, and attendees should plan wisely.
 Please note if a student advances in a bracket competition, they may be short on time to participate in other competitions.
-Choose wisely and good luck!
+Good luck!

 PRESENTATION PRO